SamuelSwartzberg/flashcardifying_text_temp/systematizing-programming.md

 logical not|!|C#|Java|JS

 In ruby, between and/or and &&/|| the former have lower precedence, and even have lower precedence than the equality operator.
+Double not can generally be used to get the truthiness/falsiness of a thing, even outside of a boolean context.

 <h4>short-circuiting</h4>

-(ba)sh
+Short circuiting is more properly short-circuit evaluation.
+Short-circuit evaluation is the property of boolean operators in some/most programming languages in which the second argument is executed or evaluated only if the first argument does not suffice to determine the value of the expression.
+Can be used to ensure a variable never gets assigned a falsy value by using logical/boolean or, since (only) if the first expression is falsy the second expression will be evaluated.
+It is possible to create a kind of if statement using only short-circuiting operators: CONDITION && IFTRUE || IFFALSE (ba)sh

 <h3>bitwise</h3>